stackhpc/ansible-slurm-appliance/README.md

 Results will be reported in the ansible stdout - the pingmatrix test also writes an html results file onto the ansible host.

+If you have an existing cluster (not deployed using the above) you can still use the tests - simply create an appropriate `inventory` file, e.g:

+    [all:vars]
+    ansible_user=centos

+    [cluster:children]
+    cluster_login
+    cluster_compute

+    [cluster_login]
+    slurm-control

+    [cluster_compute]
+    cpu-h21a5-u3-svn2
+    cpu-h21a5-u3-svn4
+    ...

+If you want to run tests only on a group from this inventory, rather than an entire partition, you can set the `openhpc_tests_nodes` role variable by firstly creating a file eg. `nodes.yml` which references an inventory group:

+   openhpc_tests_nodes: "{{ groups['cluster_compute'] | join(',') }}"

+Then running the tests passing this file as extra_vars:

+   ansible-playbook -i inventory test.yml -e @nodes.yml

 # Packer-based image build

 This workflow uses Packer to build an image for a compute node.
 Key aspects of this are: